geozak/geozak.github.io/_drafts/setup-system-for-rapid-multiple-site-development.md

 This guide will help you setup your system once so that the only thing you'll need to to create a site is create a directory for the site and your ready to go.

+Note: This guide will be setting up to handle "*.dev" domains.
+If you want to use a different domain change all instances of "dev" to the domain you choose.

 ## Configuring Local DNS

 The first step in this process is to dynamically direct development domains to your system.
 This will setup direct every domain with the Top-level domain (TLD) 'dev' to the localhost (127.0.0.1).
 The TLD 'dev' is not an official TLD so there is no worry conflicting with existing domain.

+### Installing DNS server

 This guide is for linux, more specifically debian based distros, but if you are working on windows checkout [Acrylic DNS Proxy](http://mayakron.altervista.org/wikibase/show.php?id=AcrylicHome).
 I have not yet used it myself but it has been recommended to me and is still maintained including versions for Windows 10.